EduardoAirton/Python-beginner-guide/README.md

 ## Getting Started

-Just Dowload the content and open in you IDE of choice.
+Just Dowload the content and open in you IDE of choice or click on informacoes.py.

 ## Contributing
 Feel free to send any update